Average Hotel Cost Per Night in Atlantic City New Jersey (2026) | Price Guide

 Midrange Atlantic City hotels strike a clear balance between comfort and cost, averaging about $177 per night while offering options that fit varied priorities.

-Value seekers can book Seahaus or SOHO Suites from roughly $90–$93 with top guest ratings (8.9 and 8.6), while travelers wanting more amenities can find 4‑star properties near $138 and boutique choices like MGM Tower at Borgata starting around $107 with on‑site dining and a seasonal pool.
+Value seekers can book Seahaus or SOHO Suites from roughly $90–$93 with top guest ratings around 8.9 and 8.6.
+Travelers who want more amenities may find 4-star properties near $138 during softer periods and boutique choices like MGM Tower at Borgata starting around $107 with on-site dining and a seasonal pool.

-You can prioritize liberation by selecting properties that maximize midrange amenities and strong comfort ratings without overpaying.
+You can prioritize value by selecting properties that maximize midrange amenities and strong comfort ratings without overpaying for luxury features you may not use.

-Compare nightly rates, amenity lists and guest scores to match your travel goals: budget flexibility, on‑site dining, seasonal pools, or family‑friendly services.
+Compare nightly rates, amenity lists, refundable policies, parking charges, resort fees, and guest scores to match your travel goals: budget flexibility, on-site dining, seasonal pools, casino access, beach proximity, or family-friendly services.

 Luxury Value Options